Couples Counselling in Dublin and Online

-Couples counselling sessions with Dr Jonathan Haverkampf are available in person in Dublin city centre and online by Zoom where it is clinically suitable.
+Dr Jonathan Haverkampf offers couples counselling in person in Dublin city centre and online by Zoom where this is clinically suitable.

 When couples counselling can help

-- Anxiety, depression, trauma, addiction, or grief in one or both partners that is affecting the relationship.
+• Anxiety, depression, trauma, addiction, or grief in one or both partners where it is spilling over into the relationship.

-- Cultural, religious, family-of-origin, or value differences that have become harder to bridge.
+• Value, cultural, religious, or family-of-origin differences that have become harder to bridge.

-You do not need to share a clear “problem statement” before starting.
-Often the first useful piece of work is putting language to something that has been hard to name.
+You do not have to come in with a tidy “problem statement” in hand.
+Sometimes the first order of business is to put words to something you have found hard to name.

 What a couples session involves

-Sessions usually run for fifty minutes.
-Some couples come for a few sessions to address a specific concern; others come for a longer piece of work.
+The work may also put to use the strengths you have and the fact that you have weathered difficult times before.
+Some couples need only a few sessions around a specific concern; others use the space for a longer piece of work.
 The pace and length are decided together.

 What couples counselling can and cannot do

 Couples counselling can help two people understand each other better, communicate more clearly, and find ways through stuck patterns.
-For many couples, it eases distress, improves closeness, and supports better decisions about the relationship.
+For many couples, it can ease distress, improve closeness, and support clearer decisions about the relationship.

 It is also honest to say what couples counselling is not.
 It is not a guarantee that a relationship will continue, nor is it a verdict on whether it should.
 It is not a place where the counsellor takes sides, allocates fault, or hands down a fix.
 It is not a substitute for individual therapy where that would be more useful, and it is not a substitute for medical care, safeguarding services, legal advice, or emergency support.